ignacionr/cpp-intro/README.md

 This pattern promotes stability, flexibility, and maintainability in software design.

 ### Composition vs. Inheritance, Access Specifiers, Encapsulation, Rule of Three, and Rule of Five in C++

-Here's an overview that could be added to Lesson 8:

 - **Composition vs. Inheritance**: Understanding when to use composition (combining simple objects to create more complex ones) instead of inheritance can lead to more flexible and maintainable code.